-When they first hit the market a decade ago, it would have been a little tough to recommend a Chromebook as the primary family computer for most households.
-The devices were popular with schools, but an early focus on making them a cheap computing solution meant Chromebooks often had compromises.
+When they first hit the market a decade ago, it would have been tough to recommend a Chromebook as the primary family computer for most households.
+The devices were immediately popular with schools, but an early focus on making them a cheap computing solution meant Chromebooks had compromises.
 That situation has changed dramatically over the past several years.
-These days, it’s not uncommon to find Chromebooks with similar specs to Windows or Mac laptops, but manufacturers have upped their design game, and many Chromebooks now feature a premium experience including high quality, Full HD displays.
-Many also offer flexible, 2-in-1 designs that let them take full advantage of Chrome’s recent support for Android apps.
+These days, it’s not uncommon to find Chromebooks with similar specs to Windows or Mac laptops.
+Manufacturers have upped their design game, and many Chromebooks now feature a premium experience including high quality, Full HD displays.
+Many also offer flexible, 2-in-1 designs that let them take full advantage of Chrome’s support for Android apps.

 We’re in the midst of what is feeling like a golden age for Chromebooks, including compelling offerings like the new Google PixelBook Go (read a review from Ted Kritsonis here), the affordable but extremely flexible Lenovo IdeaPad Duet (reviewed here), and the high-powered premium ASUS Flip 436 I reviewed last winter.

 To illustrate just how well suited the current crop of Chromebooks are to family computing, I test drove one for a few weeks with my own family.
 This was a Google PixelBook—which is about as premium as a Chromebook gets.
 However, the overall experience is the same, even with a Chromebook that costs a third as much.
-I know because I’ve been hands-on with those more mainstream Chromebooks, and in fact, my daughter has been using one for the past year.
+I know because I’ve been hands-on with those more mainstream Chromebooks, and in fact, my daughter has been using one for several years now.

 So without further pre-amble, here’s why a Chromebook should be your next family computer.